 Communications for Advocacy Opportunity Fund

-The Communications for Advocacy Opportunity Fund (CAOF) makes small, timely investments to support high-impact communications opportunities to organizations and institutions whose mission is to advance policies and programs related to (a) the reproductive, maternal, newborn, child, and adolescent health and nutrition (RMNCAH+N) continuum of care and (b) strengthening integrated delivery channels.
+The Communications for Advocacy Opportunity Fund (CAOF) makes small, timely investments to support high-impact communications opportunities to organizations and institutions whose mission is to advance policies and programs related to (a) the reproductive, maternal, newborn, child, and adolescent health and nutrition (RMNCAH+N) continuum of care and (b) strengthening delivery channels, including specific health areas such as malaria and HIV; vaccines; pneumonia; and/or enteric diarrheal diseases such as rotavirus, cholera, and typhoid.

 Stakeholders in global health and development have made major investments in data-collection platforms and new research to improve the global community’s understanding of and ability to solve pressing development challenges.
 However, there is a gap between the production of the data and its use by advocates to effectively demonstrate to decision-makers and stakeholders in donor and developing countries which solutions drive the greatest impact.